droesler/HP_Lovecraft_RNN_Text_Generator/README.md

 ### About the code

-A 2-layer Gated Recurrent Unit (GRU) autoregressive language model built in TensorFlow, trained on a 0.5-million token corpus of the fiction of H.P.
-Lovecraft.
+A 2-layer Gated Recurrent Unit (GRU) autoregressive character language model built in TensorFlow, trained for 30 epochs 0.5-million tokens of text.

 The notebook used to train the model can be found [here](https://github.com/droesler/HP_Lovecraft_RNN_Text_Generator/blob/main/HPL_char_LM_training.ipynb).